anatman-org/prime/README.txt

 and cheap drinks
 and loud people
-  [...] men mostly

-i hate that place
-it booms

-mostly i hate
+and music
-the male gaze that seems
+and the male gaze that seems

 to saturate the place
 every filthy corner